JSON Encoder/Decoder

 Understanding JSON Encoding

 JSON (JavaScript Object Notation) is the standard for data interchange.
-However, when JSON needs to be sent inside other formats (like a query string, a CSV column, or another JSON object), it must be "escaped" or encoded.
+However, when JSON needs to be sent inside other formats, it must be escaped or encoded.

 This tool helps you: